MimiMag/Simple-Pages-Api/README.md

 ## Getting Started
 1. Clone the repository
 2. Run `yarn`
-3. Add a couple of users/pages to your postgres db (use psql oid)
+3. Add a couple of users/pages to your postgres db
 4. Run yarn start
 5. Enjoy!